 Got kids climbing the walls?
 I’m sharing one of my favorite FREE places in Lake Tahoe and close to Carson City that offers a crazy, fast sledding hill along with off-highway parking.

-Sledding at ski resorts offers groomed hills and saucers.
+Sledding at ski resorts offers groomed hills and saucers and we have favorites.
 When we go, we sled until the sun dips below the mountain.

 Though the carful of kids love the nostalgic charm of finding a locals-only hill in a national forest for the perfect ride.
 It seems finding a perfect sledding hill is part of the allure.

 As a Mom, I look for a protected place to park to get the kids in-and-out.
 My boys look at the terrain and go for features that excite them.

 Spooner Summit Sledding Area

 Just pass Spooner Summit on Nevada Highway 50 at the turnoff on Nevada Highway 28 for Lake Tahoe, I found a locals spot for free sledding.

 The Spooner Summit, 12 miles from downtown Carson City, crests at 7,145 feet in the Carson Range.
 Within sight of the highway, I found a steep hill with even snow coverage that attracts kids of all ages.